BVNetwork/InspectInIndex/README.md

 ## Configuration ##

-By default, only users with the Administrators role will have access to the view.
+By default, only users with the "CmsAdmins" or "SearchAdmins" role will have access to the view.
 You may override this by adding the following to appSettings in web.config:

 ```
 <add key="EPiCode.InspectInIndex.AllowedRoles"
-     value="developers,Administrators,searchfanatics" />
+     value="developers,searchfanatics,Administrators,CmsAdmins" />
 ```